WodkaRHR/Violet/Documents/characters.md

 ## Mistral, 2nd Commander
 - Joined because Primus promised him the weapon and access to legendary Pokémon
+    - more specifically, the three weather stones
 - Idol: The Dark Queen who ruled through legendary Pokémon
     - wants to utilize legendary Pokémon to become powerful
 - Half-brother to PLAYER
 - self-centered, ambitious
 - interested in history, great figures of the past
+    - was also an assistant of Tann before he discovered the three weather stones
+    - was very favored by Tann, because Mistral was also fascinated by "absurd" legends
+    - unlike Elise, who is more rational
 - trained Icarus, when exploring the cloud islands and learning about the ancient histroy

 ## Rin, 3rd Commander